BetterMontreal/BetterMontreal.github.io/fr/creer.md

 {% highlight markdown%}
 ---
-#leave this alone
+#leave this next line as is
 layout: post

-#Whats the title of your event.
+#Whats the title of your subject or event
 title:  "Talk on ES6 JavaScript"

 #Url to your cover photo for your event. [optional - default will be used if not given]
 cover: "https://frontendmasters.com/assets/es6-logo.png"

-#The date of the event.
+#The date of the event
 date:   2016-02-01 16:04:19 +0000

 #Start time of the event